anet-be/mlua/README.md

 ```

 Some benchmarks are installed by the Makefile.
 Others will require manual installation of certain Lua modules: for example `luarocks install hmac` to get a SHA library for lua.
 But running `make benchmarks` will note these requirements for you.
 There is further comment on these benchmarks in the [benchmarks/README.md](benchmarks/README.md).

+# Troubleshooting

+### Trouble building MLua

+1. Why can't it find <libyottadb.h>?

+   Make sure you have the prerequisites installed, including the yottadb package.

+### Trouble running MLua

+1. Why do I get error: `ydb_xc_mlua/GTMXC_mlua not set`?

+   This is an environment variable that is supposed to be set by `ydb_env_set` which is a script that is normally run when you type `ydb`.
+On my machine, `ydb` runs a bash script at /usr/local/lib/yottadb/r134/ydb which, in turn, sources `ydb_env_set`.
+That script is responsible to set the ydb_xc_mlua environment variables required for every ydb plugin in the ydb plugin directory.
+On my machine, for example, it sets: `ydb_xc_mlua=/usr/local/lib/yottadb/r134/plugin/mlua.xc`

+   The fact that this is not being set for you may mean you're not running ydb the normal way.

+2. Why does running the example Lua code `ydb.dump('^oaks')` do nothing?

+   Possibly because you have not defined the dump function, or have not done `ydb=require'yottadb'`.
+Check the documentation heading [MLUA_INIT and ydb.dump()](#mluainit-and-ydbdump).

+   To see error messages, make sure you print the output variable like so: `do &mlua.lua("your_code",.out) w out`